samuelgozlan/amplitude-dev-center/docs/data/destinations/azure-blob-storage.md

     !!!note

-        Read permissions required for ensuring data exported only once during recurring export.
-Delete permissions required for deduplication during manual export (a.k.a. backfill export).
+        Amplitude requires the following permissions in Azure:
+        - `read` to ensure data isn't exported more than once for recurring exports.
+        - `delete` to enable deduplication during a manual export, for example when you export backfill data.

     - `Microsoft.Storage/storageAccounts/blobServices/containers/blobs/write`
     - `Microsoft.Storage/storageAccounts/blobServices/containers/blobs/read`